omarclaflin/LLM_Intrepretability_Integration_Neurons/README.md

 ## Project Overview

-This project analyzes how LLMs process and integrate features through several key components:
+This project analyzes how LLMs process and integrate features through:

 1. **Feature Analysis**
    - Extracts and analyzes features from LLM activations using Sparse Autoencoders (SAE)